KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 # NanoGPT-Small Optimizer Leaderboard

-The goal of this leaderboard is to collaboratively|competitively find the optimizer for training to the NanoGPT-medium benchmark perplexity.
-Unlike the main speedrun which seeks to minimize wallclock, here we will only care about minimizing step count by improving the optimizer.
+The goal of this leaderboard is to collaboratively|competitively find the best optimizer for training NanoGPT to 3.28 val loss.
+Unlike the main speedrun which seeks to minimize wallclock time, here we will only care about minimizing step count by improving the optimizer.

+We have initialized this leaderboard with a simplified variant of the speedrun (350 lines of code).
+Compared to the main speedrun, this variant removes non-standard parameters (value embeddings, skip connection lambdas) and all triton kernels.

 ## Quickstart